model-checking/rust-lean-models/README.md

 ### Recursive function definitions

 For each Rust function, we provide a recursive Lean function.
-Implementing the equivalent functions in Lean recursively enables user to construct induction proofs conveniently.
+Implementing the equivalent functions in Lean recursively enables users to construct induction proofs conveniently.
 The Lean function has the same name as the Rust original, except when the Rust name clashes with a Lean keyword.
 In case of a clash, a Rust function `func_name` is renamed to `rust_func_name` in Lean.